 The end of PFAS-based packaging - A sustainable choice for Food Service, Hospitality, Meat, Horticulture, and Healthcare industries.

 COPAR's solution signals the end of an era where harmfulsingle-use packaging dominated the market.
-Our 100% natural packaging is PFAS free and plastic-free.
-Join the Wheat Straw Club today.
+Our wheat straw packaging has no PFAS added and is plastic-free.

 What is PFAS ?

 PFAS stands for Per- and Polyfluoroalkyl Substances, a group of human-made chemicals that have been widely used for decades in various industrial and consumer products due to their unique properties such as providing heat resistance and water repellency to products.
 These chemicals can be found in many items likeplastic packaging, paper coating in food packaging, and even cosmetics.

 PFAS are found almost everywhere due to their widespread use in various industrial and consumer products.
 These human-made chemicals have unique properties like heat resistance and water repellency and can be found in items likeplastic packaging, paper coating in food packaging, and even cosmetics.
 Because of their extensive application, PFAS compounds have entered the environment through manufacturing processes, usage, and disposal of products containing them, leading to their widespread presence in our air, water, soil, and in living organisms.

 At COPAR, we are committed to providing sustainable packaging solutions that prioritise safety and environmental responsibility.
 Our compostable wheat straw packaging has no PFAS added.
 This means we add NO PFAS chemicals to our products.
 This ensures that your food service, hospitality, meat, horticulture, and healthcare products are packaged with care for both people and the planet.
 By opting for COPAR's no PFAS added solutions, you're making a conscious choice to support packaging that is safe to consume, for our people and our planet.